dennisc3000/COMP3005B-A3-Q1/README.md

 set PGPASSWORD=**your_password_here**
 ```

-5. Run the CRUD app: list shows the database's current state. *Make sure you run from the same window as you set the environment variables because they need to be set every time the app is run.*
+5. Run the CRUD app from the Windows CLI: list shows the database's current state. *Make sure you run from the same window as you set the environment variables because they need to be set every time the app is run.*
 ```bash
 py app.py list
 ```